gislaveds-kommun/mediabevararen/README.md

 ## Prerequisites
 The application needs to be run on a machine capable of running Python 3.

-The machine needs to have a new version of The Chrome browser installed.
+The machine needs to have the Chrome Browser installed.

 #### Python Modules